Clavicle Fracture (Broken Collarbone):

 Your doctor will also conduct tests to confirm that no nerves or blood vessels were harmed as a result of the fracture.
 Dense structures, such as bone, are visualized using X-rays.
 An x-ray will be ordered by your doctor to help locate the location of the fracture and determine the severity of the break.
 He or she may also request x-rays of your child’s complete shoulder to rule out any other ailments.
 Your doctor may arrange a computerized tomography (CT) scan to observe the fractures in greater detail if other bones are damaged.

 Broken Clavicle Treatment

-Support for the arms.
-A basic arm sling is commonly used for immediate relief and to hold your arm and shoulder in place while the injury heals.
+A basic arm sling is commonly used for immediate relief and to hold the arm and shoulder in place while the injury heals.
 Medication.
 Pain relievers, such as acetaminophen, can aid with pain relief as the fracture heals.
 Physical and occupational therapy.
-Although some pain will exist, it is critical to keep your arms moving to avoid stiffness.
+Although some pain will exist, it is critical to keep the arms moving to avoid stiffness.
 Patients frequently begin doing elbow mobility exercises as soon as the problem occurs.

 Doctor Appointments after the initial treatment.

-Until your fracture heals, you will need to see your doctor on a regular basis.
-During these appointments, he or she will take x-rays to ensure that the bone is healing properly.
-You will gradually resume your normal activities once the bone becomes healed.
+Until the fracture heals, your child will need to see your doctor on a regular basis.
+During these appointments, he or she will take X-rays to ensure that the bone is healing properly.
+Your child will gradually resume his or her normal activities once the bone becomes healed.

 Your doctor may consider surgery if the shattered ends of the bones have shifted significantly out of place.
 Typically, surgery entails repositioning the shattered bone fragments and keeping them from migrating out of place until they recover.
-When you’ve recovered, this can help you strengthen your shoulders.
+When your child has recovered, the surgical procedure will have enabled your child to strengthen his or her shoulders.